corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

-This preregistration was submitted to PCI Ecology for peer review (July 2018), we received the first round of peer reviews a few days before data collection began (Sep 2018), and we revised and resubmitted after data collection had started (Feb 2019).
+This preregistration was submitted to PCI Ecology for peer review (July 2018), we received the first round of peer reviews a few days before data collection began (Sep 2018), and we revised and resubmitted after data collection had started (Feb 2019, before any of the planned analyses had been conducted).

 ### B. PARTITIONING THE RESULTS